Presentation

 Damien Cuvelier (Teacher and Researcher in Physics and Chemistry): Studies the mechanical properties of the nuclear membrane subjected to physical constraints.

 Theresa Jakuszeit (Post-doctoral researcher): Studies the migration of immune cells within a complex environment.
-In collaboration with the team of Raphaël Voituriez (IBPS - UMR 8237 - Laboratory Jean Perrin)
+In collaboration with the team of Raphaël Voituriez (IBPS - UMR 8237 - Laboratory Jean Perrin).

 Kotryna Vaidziulyte (Post-doctoral researcher): Studies the deformation of circulating tumor cells subjected to mechanical stresses.

-Doctoral students under joint supervision :
+PhD students under joint supervision